udryan10/haproxy-cookbook/README.md

 ### Chefspec

-2 custom matchers have been defined for testing haproxy_{frontend,backend} resources:
+3 custom matchers have been defined for testing haproxy_{frontend,backend} resources:
   - define_haproxy_frontend
   - define_haproxy_backend
+  - define_haproxy_defaults
 ```
 it 'should define haproxy frontend' do
   expect(chef_run).to define_haproxy_frontend('frontend1')